Generalizing Goodstein's theorem and Cichon's independence proof: Introduction

+and the slow-growing hierarchy $\Ck$ for $k>0$ by\footnote{Induction on $\al$ shows that our definitions are equivalent to Cichon's in \cite{Cichon1983} for $k>0$, where Cichon's $\al[k]$ is equal to our $\al[k-1]$.}

-as shown in \cite{Cichon1983} the restricted mapping is a bijection via transforming back and forth the bases $k$ and $\om$, that is, writing a natural number $N$ in hereditary base-$k$ representation using $0$, addition, and exponentiation to base $k$, replacing the base $k$ by $\om$ we obtain $\Ckinv(N)$, the unique preimage in $\Equok$.
+where $\Lim$ denotes the class of limit ordinals, as shown in \cite{Cichon1983} the restricted mapping is a bijection via transforming back and forth the bases $k$ and $\om$, that is, writing a natural number $N$ in hereditary base-$k$ representation using $0$, addition, and exponentiation to base $k$, replacing the base $k$ by $\om$ we obtain $\Ckinv(N)$, the unique preimage of $N$ in $\Equok$.
 The image of $\Equok$ under $\Ck$ is the Mostowski collapse of $\Equok$ and equal to $\om$, i.e., the restriction of $\Ck$ to $\Equok$ is an order isomorphism.

 Since $(\Equok)_{k\in[2,\om)}$ is $\subseteq$-increasing, base transformation from $k$ to $l$ for $2\le k<l<\om$ is characterized by where $N<\om$ is assumed to be given in hereditary base-$k$ representation, so that $N[k\mapsto\om]\in\Equok\subseteq\Equol$.
 Thus, ordinals $\al\in\Esc$ can be seen as direct limit representations of natural numbers in hereditary base-$k$ representation, provided that $\mc(\al)<k$.